mtdukes/data-journalism-lab/_pages/02-data-viz.md

 ---
 layout: page
-title: Data visualition with R - Part 1
+title: Data visualization with R - Part 1
 ---

 This workshop will introduce a few simple yet powerful functions for visualizing data with the `ggplot` package.